KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 Proposal [CP015](https://github.com/codeplaysoftware/standards-proposals/blob/master/spec-constant/index.md)
 introduced usage of SPIR-V specialization constants in SYCL.
 Specialization constants are associated with the SYCL 1.2.1 program class, and named using a C++ type like kernels.
 The program class gains a `set_spec_constant` method, that sets a runtime value to the specialization constant.
 The program can then be build with `build_with_kernel_type` to create a specialized kernel.

 ### Specialization constant types

-On the new, type-safe, module approach, specialization constants are typically associated with SPIR-V module images but are not limited to such image.
+On the new, type-safe, module approach, specialization constants are typically associated with SPIR-V module images but are not limited to such images.
-The specialization constant type is defined as an general SYCL type as below:
+The specialization constant type is defined as a general SYCL type as below:

 ```cpp
 namespace sycl {